Skip to main content

 • A Catalog type Function which has Members so you know whether someone is an Engineer, a Product Manager or a Customer Success Manager

-Once you've completed the migration for your existing type, read on from the Going from User → Team section to supercharge your User-based workflows.
+Once you've completed the migration for your existing type, read on from Step 2: Going from User → Team section to supercharge your User-based workflows.

 To get set up with Teams in Catalog, you have two options: